okjuan/okjuan.github.io/index.md

 ## Coding
 - [Music Lib Bot](https://github.com/okjuan/music-lib-bot): a suite of tools for managing my music library on Spotify.
-- [Song Scrounger](https://github.com/okjuan/song-scrounger): a program that generates Spotify playlists from text.
+- (past) [Song Scrounger](https://github.com/okjuan/song-scrounger): a program that generates Spotify playlists from text.
 Now subsumed into Music Lib Bot.
-- [Muze Player](https://github.com/okjuan/muze): a Spotify web player that lets you steer song recommendations based on music metadata like acousticness, instrumentalness, popularity, etc.
+- (past) [Muze Player](https://github.com/okjuan/muze): a Spotify web player that lets you steer song recommendations based on music metadata like acousticness, instrumentalness, popularity, etc.

+## Music
+- (past) In high school, I got into making hip hop beats and posting them on [SoundCloud](https://soundcloud.com/baba-guano).
+(That was the first step on the path that led me to studying Computer Science in university.)